State of the Map Store: August 2025

 An’ forward tho’ I canna see,

-I guess an’ fear!”
+I guess an’ fear!

 December 2024: BlueSky

-It being nearly Christmas, I was subjected to a flurry of online orders and even a few donations to my Buy Me a Coffee account from people who had no idea map stores were still a thing and desperately wished one were nearby.
-I became a minor online celebrity.
-A couple times a week someone comes into the store having found me on BlueSky.
+It being nearly Christmas, I pulled a number of online orders and even a few donations to my Buy Me a Coffee account from people who had no idea map stores were still a thing but who desperately wished that one was nearby.
+I became a minor online celebrity on a very niche platform but a celebrity nonetheless.

 Facebook is nearly dead, Instagram is okay.
 I barely post anything to TikTok.
 I don’t know any other business for whom BlueSky is their primary social media account.
 A thing that makes me nervous is that my business is becoming closely intertwined with my personal brand.
 Being an outspoken progressive is a huge benefit on BlueSky but that’s not a representative sample of my customer base.
 I’m going to have to be careful about brand management and I might have to become a bit more bland/corporate for my business accounts as I separate my personal and professional identities.